Nationals vs. Brewers Player Props Betting Odds

 Santana Stats

-- Carlos Santana has collected 83 hits with 25 doubles, 13 home runs and 47 walks.
-He has driven in 54 runs with six stolen bases.
+- Carlos Santana has 83 hits with 25 doubles, 13 home runs, 47 walks and 54 RBI.
+He's also stolen six bases.

 Santana Recent Games